 Privacy

-I've designed the Sidequest Ninja website in as privacy-conscious a manner as I can.
+I've designed my games and the Sidequest Ninja website in as privacy-conscious a manner as I can.
 I take care of my own privacy online - I have various privacy plugins installed in my browser, I block cookies by default, and so on.
-And so I'm keen that my own site be very respectful of your privacy when you visit it.
-Here's how sidequestninja.com behaves:
+And so I'm keen that my own work be very respectful of your privacy.
+Here's how Sidequest Ninja stuff behaves:

 • I don't set any cookies at all.
 If I ever added parts to the website that needed cookies to function, I'd do that (and I'd make it clear why and what data is stored), but I'm not running around adding cookies to track you purely for the sake of tracking you.